 Amen!

-You see, true contentment does not have a direct correlation with wealth.
+You see, true contentment does not have a direct correlation with external situations.
 But it does have a direct correlation with God.
-Contentment does not necessarily increase as wealth increases.
-But contentment does increase as your relationship with God increases.
+Contentment increases as your relationship with God increases.
+Contentment is only found through Him.
+Nothing else will give us true, lasting contentment.

-Another wonderful thing about contentment is that is shows no partiality.
+The wonderful thing about true contentment through God is that is shows no partiality.
 It doesn't matter what one's social condition, culture, economic status, intelligence, skill, or race is, the contentment that is found in Jesus is equally available to every person, and in equal quantities.
+And this contentment is expressed as inner peace and inner joy.

 "Let the peace of Christ rule in your hearts, since as members of one body you were called to peace.
 And be thankful."
 (Colossians 3:15)